endri81/jeanmonnet/content/english/teacher/alex-rook.md

 ### About Me

-Dr. Joan Jani works as a lecturer of Computational Physics in Polytechnic University of Tirana.
-He holds an Bsc. in Physics from Aristotle University of Thessaloniki, Greece and in Msc in Telecommunication Engineering from the University of Athens, Greece.
-He obtained his PhD in Nonlinear Chaotic systems in 2015 from the Polytechnic University of Tirana.
-His research interests are in the field of Computational Physics, Chaos Theory and Python Programming.
-His work has been presentet in international journals and has participated in national and international conferences.
-He is an active member of the civil society and has a history of  involment in several projects which have financed by Leviz Albania, Konrad Adenauer Stiftung and USAid.
+Dr. Endri Raco works as a lecturer of Applied Statistics in Tirana Polytechnic University.
+He holds a MSc in Computer Science and Software Engineering as well as a MSc in System Analysis and Design from Peter the Great St. Petersburg Polytechnic University.
+He had his PhD in Statistics from Tirana Polytechnic University and his interests include R Programming, Data Analysis, and Data Science.
+For more than 10 years now, Endri has implemented and managed integration of many data systems, such Albanian Names Database, first interactive web application based in R for Albanian Institute of Statistics, Data Collection Platform of Social Housing indicators in Albanian Municipalities For the Ministry of Territorial Planning , Data Collection platform for students of Albanian School of Magistrate and many other systems.
+For distinguished merits, Endri has been awarded from BrainGain programme, a programme of support by UNDP and Albanian Government for excellent students coming from abroad.
+Endri worked as consultant for UN agencies (UNDP, UNFPA, UN Women) as well for SIDA, Swiss Contact etc.